willastro/ENIIGMA-fitting-tool/doc/Examples.rst

     :alt: alternate text
     :figclass: align-center

-    Continuum SED, SVS4-9 spectrum on the top panel, the optical depth on the bottom panel.
+    Figure 2: Continuum SED, SVS4-9 spectrum on the top panel, the optical depth on the bottom panel.